rkeaveney/CPL_compiler/README.md

     String table manipulation
     Scanning
     Symbol table manipulation
-    (All available via the module's "compiler kit" in the file "distrib-unix.tgz / distrib-unix.zip", see below.).

 3. An interpreter for the target machine assembly language ("sim" - command line, or "simgui" - graphical).